taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

+> **BIG CAVEAT!**
+>
-> BIG CAVEAT!
-I used yandex.com for this example.
+> I used yandex.com for this example.
 Unfortunately, I found out that if you send over 35 emails in a day
 > through their pipeline, they start rejecting them as spam.
+Google is a better choice at 500 per day, but that still has
+> it's limitations if something goes wrong with your application.
+Yahoo seems to allow 100 per hour, but I can't currently
+> confirm that.
+>
+> **Bottom line**
+>
-It is getting harder and harder to use these large 3rd party
+> It is getting harder and harder to use these large 3rd party
 > email providers, consider purchasing a domain and use a specific email address for these kinds of activities and either
 > set up your own email server or use your domain name providers email services.